Pappulab/FIREBALL/README.md

 This will install FIREBALL locally but link to this specific location of the code, so changes made are instantaneously reflected in the global install

 ## Command-line usage
 Fireball comes with multiple command-line tools.
 The two main tools used for plotting binodal data are `fireball-fit` and `fireball-draw`.
-There are also two tools used for plotting single chain coil-to-globule transitions, which are `fireball-single-chain-fit` and `fireball-single-chain-draw`
+There are also two tools used for plotting single-chain coil-to-globule transitions, which are `fireball-single-chain-fit` and `fireball-single-chain-draw`

 ### fireball-fit
 `fireball-fit` is the main command for fitting to binodals.
 The simplest usage is

 	fireball-fit --filename <name of csv or .xls file with dense/dilute phase data>

-> **Note** `pandas` deprecated the ability to read `.xlsx` files late in 2020, hence the `.xls` requirement).
+> **Note** `pandas` deprecated the ability to read `.xlsx` files late in 2020, hence the `.xls` requirement.

 This will fit the provided dense/dilute phase using the default options (discussed below).